ycabon/presentations/2021-devsummit/ArcGIS-API-for-JavaScript-Photoshop-style-Graphics-Effects-for-Your-Layers-and-Data/README.md

-# ArcGIS API for JavaScript: A Look Under The Hood
+# ArcGIS API for JavaScript: Photoshop-style Graphics Effects for Your Layers and Data

 Presentation recorded for DevSummit 2021 by Undral Batsukh and Yann Cabon